On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: On optimal properties of AY martingales related to HL transform and its inverse

 \section{On optimal properties of AY martingales related to HL transform and its inverse}

-In this final section we investigate the optimal properties of Az\'ema--Yor processes and of the Hardy-Littlewood transform $\mu\to\mu^{HL}$ and its (generalised) inverse operator $\Delta$.
+In this final section we investigate the optimal properties of Az\' {e}ma--Yor processes and of the Hardy--Littlewood transform $\mu\to\mu ^{\mathrm{HL}}$ and its inverse operator $\Delta$.
 We use two orderings of probability measures.
-We say that $\mu$ dominates $\nu$ in the \emph{stochastic order} (or stochastically) if $\ovl \mu(y)\geq \ovl \nu(y)$, $y\in \re$.
-We say that $\mu$ dominates $\nu$ in the \emph{increasing convex order} if $\int g(y)\mu(\td y)\geq \int g(y)\nu(\td y)$ for any increasing convex function $g$ whenever the expectations are defined.
-Observe that the latter order is equivalent to $C_\mu(K)\geq C_\nu(K)$, $K\in \re$ (cf.~Shaked and Shanthikumar \cite[Thm.~3.A.1]{ShakedShanthikumar:94}). \\ From \eqref{eq:calls_via_AVaR} we deduce instantly that if $\mu,\rho$ are probability measures on $\re$ which admit first moments, then Using ${\rm AVaR}_\mu(\lambda)=\ovl q_{\mu^{HL}}(\lambda)$ we then obtain
+We say that $\mu$ dominates $\nu$ in the \textit {stochastic order} (or stochastically) if $\ovl\mu(y)\geq\ovl\nu (y)$, $y\in\re$.
+We say that $\mu$ dominates $\nu$ in the \textit {increasing convex order} if $\int g(y)\mu(dy)\geq\int g(y)\nu (dy)$ for any increasing convex function $g$ whenever the integrals are defined.
+Observe that the latter order is equivalent to $C_\mu(K)\geq C_\nu (K)$, $K\in\re$ (cf. Shaked and Shanthikumar~\cite{ShakedShanthikumar94}, Theorem~3.A.1).